SMV Chapter 1: The Bad Decision

 “—a little bit,” she finished, taking back the empty vial.
 She lifted it up to the light to inspect it.
 “Yeah, no, that’s empty.”

 “Sorry,” I apologized meekly, hiding my hands behind my back.
-The pain was fading, and anyway looking at them made my stomach hurt.
+The pain was fading, but looking at them made my stomach hurt.

 “Well at least you’re not dead,” said Flynne, but it sounded like she was trying to convince herself that that was a good thing.
 “And, uh, you owe me thirty dollars,” she added, sitting down on a log across from me.